processing/p5.js-web-editor/contributor_docs/installation.md

 _Note_: The installation steps assume you are using a Unix-like shell.
 If you are using Windows, you will need to use `copy` instead of `cp`.

-1. Install Node.js.
-The recommended way is to Node through [nvm](https://github.com/nvm-sh/nvm).
-You can also install [node.js](https://nodejs.org/download/release/v16.14.2/) version 16.14.2 directly from the Node.js website.
+1. Install Node.js through [nvm](https://github.com/nvm-sh/nvm).
+You can also install [node.js](https://nodejs.org/download/release/v16.14.2/) version 16.14.2 directly from the Node.js website.The recommended method is to utilize [volta](https://volta.sh/).
+Install Volta locally, and you're good to go; you won't need to set any Node version locally.
+Simply install Volta once, and depending on the Node version specified by a particular repository, it will automatically manage the Node and npm versions accordingly.

 2. [Fork](https://help.github.com/articles/fork-a-repo) the [p5.js Web Editor repository](https://github.com/processing/p5.js-web-editor) into your own GitHub account.
 3. [Clone](https://help.github.com/articles/cloning-a-repository/) your new fork of the repository from GitHub onto your local computer.